Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/Image_reg_pipeline_win.md

 ```
 local_registration.exe -p ../example/config/fMOST_config.txt -s ../example/result/fMOST/global.v3draw -m ../example/subject/fMOST_segmentation/ -l ../example/target/target_landmarks/low_landmarks.marker  -g ../example/target/ -o ../example/result/fMOST/
 ```
 The local registration parameters are defined in `fMOST_config.txt`.
 Noted that if you don't have segmentation images, the “Select_modal” in the “fMOST_config.txt” needs to be set to 1.
+The detailed desciption of all avialble parameters can be found in `examples/run_script_windows.bat`.
 The globally aligned image will be save in the `results` directory.
    <center>
   <img src= https://github.com/Vaa3D/vaa3d_tools/blob/master/hackathon/mBrainAligner/doc/step_by_step_tutorial/image007.png width=70% >